LookBfrYouX/Wasteless/Epic Proposal.md

 ### Initial plan

-This epic will be composed of various stories and features around the use of an external API.
+This epic will be composed of various stories and features around the use of the [Open Food Facts API](https://world.openfoodfacts.org/).
 This will provide us with information such as nutrient facts, ratings, images and ingredients that we can use to implement our desired features.